openpracticelibrary/openpracticelibrary/src/pages/practice/4ls-retrospective.md

   Miro Board:

-  Participants access Lessons Learned Miro board located [](https://miro.com/app/board/o9J_luOzaBA=/)[](https://miro.com/app/board/o9J_lrlbrhU=/)[here](https://miro.com/app/board/o9J_lrO1f6E=/).
+  Participants access a digital collaboration tool, such as a Miro board.

-  Board has been divided into four quadrants to represent Liked, Learned, Lacked and Longed For.
-The quantity of quandrants may be adjusted to reflect workstreams as needed by editing the Miro board.
+  The board is divided into four quadrants to represent Liked, Learned, Lacked and Longed For.
+The quantity of quandrants may be adjusted to reflect workstreams as needed by editing the collaboration board (i.e. Miro).

   Participants use “sticky notes” to post what was Liked, Learned, Lacked and Longed For during the collection segment.